kaushal289/Sem2JavaFinal/README.md

 <h2 align="left">Aim </h2>
 The main aim of this project is to comfort a new smartphone buyer, to choose a smartphone that they are likely going to buy.
 <h2 align="left">Some GUI glimpse of app</h2>
-The first window after running the app is shownbelow
+The first window after running the app is shown below:
 <img src="s6.PNG"/>
 This is the registration window
 <img src="s7.PNG"/>